Proposed Plan Change 3 – Kārewarewa Urupā

 Making a submission

-Anyone who wishes to make a submission on this plan change is able to do so.
-However, the Resource Management Act requires submissions to be in the correct format.
+Anyone who wished to make a submission on this plan change was able to do so.
+Submissions closed 5pm, Friday 1 November 2024.

 Implications for land use and subdivision